-One of the most common barriers in PKT stems from an outdated mindset that "stable" renal functionrequires no action.4 This belief ignores lifethreatening consequences due to sudden declines from underlying disease and/or co-morbidities.^{4,5,6} Patients rely on their physicians for guidance.
-The silence coming from their trusted advisors is not only deafening-its potentially life-threatening.
+One of the most common barriers in PKT stems from an outdated mindset that "stable" renal function requires no action.4 This belief ignores lifethreatening consequences due to sudden declines from underlying disease and/or co-morbidities.
+4,5,6 Patients rely on their physicians for guidance.
+The silence coming from their trusted advisors is beyond deafening.
+It's become potentially life-threatening.